MADELINE G. EPPLEY

 I'm currently a PhD candidate in Marine and Environmental Science at Northeastern University in the Lotterhos Lab.
 I'm looking for post-doc opportunities to begin in fall 2026!

-Outside of research, I am particularly passionate about science communication on my blog and social media, mentorship, outreach to K-12 students, and advocacy for LGBTQ+ inclusion in STEM.
+Outside of research, I am increasingly interested in the nexus of science & policy.
+I am also passionate about science communication on my blog and social media, outreach to K-12 students, and LGBTQIA+ advocacy.

 Picture